david-fong/okiidoku/writings/design/db.md

 - No duplicate entries (conversion of grids to some canonical form will be helpful for this)
 - Store grids in a highly compressed form that can have an efficient serdes implementation.
 - Allow quickly checking if a grid that is _not_ stored in the DB is equivalent to one that _is_ stored in the DB.
+  - TODO actually I'm not sure if I still want this.
+It would be useful if I've generated enough grids to the point that on average I begin generating ones that I've already found, but I'm not sure how likely/when I'll get to that point.
+Otherwise, when I merge, I can just skip entries that are duplicate with the last-pushed entry to the merged DB.
 - I want to be able to merge databases efficiently, and if the databases have similar entry ordering requirements (ex. canonical lexicographical, label favouritism), to have the merge result also follow that ordering requirement.

 ### Non-Goals